Engine Error Messages

 You're attempting to modify your level, usually by placing entities in it, but have forgotten to load that level before.
 If you don't know what a level is and how to load it, read the lite-C tutorial.

-The DLL can not be loaded.
-It's either corrupted or does not run on the target system because it uses another library that's not installed there.
+The plugin DLL can not be loaded.
+It's either not a valid DLL or does not run on the target system because it uses another DLL - for instance, a certain DirectX library - that's not installed there.

 The warning messages by a5dll_getwdlobj about trying to access a nonexistent variable or function are only issued if warn_level is set at 2 or above.
 Otherwise a5dll_getwdlobj returns NULL and the DLL must handle this error.